FocaAI/FocaAI-chrome-extension/README.md

 ## Contributing

-To contribute to this project you can create a issue report, and help us to find bugs, suggest features and create discussions about this extension.
+To contribute to this project you can create an issue report, and help us to find bugs, suggest features, and create discussions about this extension.
 We are always looking for improvements to the project and contributions from open-source developers are greatly appreciated.

 ### Contribution Guidelines and Code of Conduct